xNeptune/botw-trainer/README.md

 # Legend of Zelda: Breath of The Wild Trainer

-Version Of The Game Needed: 1.1 (v33)
+# Version Of The Game Needed: 1.1 (v33)

+## This trainer won't work with the latest update until we find the new offsets

 ## About